scogonw/nexus_rmm_scripts/Readme.md

 ## To-do List

-- [ ] Script to update DNS on Windows machines
 - [ ] Script to block browser extensions on Windows machines
-- [ ] Script to block app store apps on Windows machines
-- [ ] Hey, Sia , create a user karan and set the password to "Scogo@123" and add it to the Administrators group.
-Send confirmation email to karan@scogo.in

 ## Known Issues

-- [ ] The Windows allow changing wallpaper script is not working as expected
+- [ ] The Windows allow changing wallpaper script may encounter issues in some environments

 ## Contributing